timraay/Barricade/README.md

 1. #### Invite HLL Barricade to your Discord server.

-    Use [this link](https://discord.com/oauth2/authorize?client_id=1190718626286813244&scope=bot+applications.commands&permissions=35840) (TODO: Update permissions) to invite the Discord bot.
+    Use [this link](https://discord.com/oauth2/authorize?client_id=1190718626286813244&scope=bot+applications.commands&permissions=199680) to invite the Discord bot.
 Allow it all the requested permissions.
 Barricade won't be able to operate properly without them.

 2. #### Configure which channel reports need to be sent to.

-    Use the `/set-reports-channel` command in your Discord server to assign a text channel.
+    Use the `/config reports-channel` command in your Discord server to assign a text channel.
 Make sure that it is a **private** channel.

-Anyone that is able to read the channel will be able to respond to reports and (un)ban players!
+3. #### Configure which role can review reports.

+    Use the `/config admin-role` command in your Discord server to assign a role.
+Typically this is your admin role.

-3. #### Link up your admin tools.
+4. #### Link up your admin tools.

     Use the `/integrations` command, then press the `Add integration...` button.
 Select the type of admin tool you're trying to integrate and fill in the required details.